Mia Mia, Victoria: Gold Escort Robbery

 Mia Mia was the location of a violent gold escort robbery in 1853.
 A gang of at least six robbers and possibly as large as twelve bailed up a gold escort on the way to Kyneton.
-The robbers opened fire on the six escorters in which four were wounded.
+The robbers opened fire on the six escorts in which four were wounded.
 The other two fled to Heathcote to raise the alarm.
 When help arrived they found that the robbers and the gold was gone.
 Later John Francis gave crown evidence against the others and three of the villains were hanged.

 Burke and Wills

 The Burke and Wills expedition passed through Mia Mia in 1860 on their journey across Australia from Melbourne to the Gulf of Carpentaria.
 They arrived on Saturday, 25 August 1860 and made Camp VI, (their sixth camp since leaving Melbourne).
 Sunday was taken as a rest day when the men caught up on chores and they left on Monday morning.
 The road from Lancefield to Mia Mia via Ben Loch and the Great Dividing Range is now called 'The Burke and Wills Track'.
 In 2010 the town erected a small monument to the expedition to mark the sesquicentenary of their visit.